Understanding the difference between marketing mix and marketing strategy

 Here’s what sets them apart:

-• A marketing strategy lays out the big picture: defines your goals and who you’re targeting.
+• A marketing strategy lays out the big picture: it defines your goals and who you’re targeting.

 • A marketing mix strategy gets into the details: what you’re offering, how you’ll sell it, where you’ll distribute it, and how much it’ll cost.